 This is an accordion element with a series of buttons that open and close related content panels.

-Budget & Finance Core Services
+Budget & Finance Points of Contact

 SoE Academic Dept. Fiscal Point of Contact